 The states an FSM can switch to are clearly and unambiguously shown by the process diagram that is inherent within it.
 This process diagram describes every input and output of an FSM, the states they change to and from, and the actions they perform depending on which state transition takes place.

 There is rarely direct human contact with a system interface as described by SDL.
 Transistions and interactions within the system, and with the environment, are governed by signals, which already have a pre-determined cause and effect.

 A set of concurrent processes, described using ConceptDraw DIAGRAM

 This keeps the blocks, or FSMs, in their finite state and as separate entities to each other — it is not possible for a signal to fundamentally disrupt or change the process within an FSM, only challenge it to make a state transition.

 SDL diagrams are ideal candidates for reactive and distributive systems for a number of reasons:

 Specification and Description Language began life a tool for telecommunication software engineers, and it remains highly tried in that field today.
 Indeed, Nokia have developed their own variant named TNSDL to be used exclusively with their systems.
 At the same time, the user base has widened, and you can find examples of their use in automotive, aviation, and medical industries.

 The solution contains one library, with all language notation professionally drawn as vector stencil graphics.
-ConceptDraw PRO's 'intelligent connector' technology allows you to be dynamic with your design, with connector lines between blocks automatically plotting an unencumbered path around the page as elements are added and relocated.
+ConceptDraw DIAGRAM 's 'intelligent connector' technology allows you to be dynamic with your design, with connector lines between blocks automatically plotting an unencumbered path around the page as elements are added and relocated.
 As is usually the case with CS Odessa solutions, the SDL solution also contains a set of pre-designed templates and samples, to provide inspiration and to show the level of hierarchical detail that is possible.